miraclx/freyr-js/README.md

 After successfully acquiring the developer token, include the `developerToken` to the `apple_music` object that's a property of the `services` object in the `conf.json` file.
 [See [Configuration](#configuration)]

-An expired developer token in the `conf.json` would make freyr fallback to fetching it from the Apple Music website.
+An expired developer token in the `conf.json` would make freyr fallback to fetching it from the Apple Music site.
 </details>

 <details>